Gen Z protests in Asia: Indonesia

-Indonesian media held some regard to 2025 protests as part of a larger Asian Spring primarily led by the youth (primarily from Generation Z) and the student movement.
-Indonesian pro-democracy and youth protestors often pinpoints the origins of the protest wave to the 2025 Pati demonstrations as the "Start of the Revolution" and as the larger impetus that led to the August 2025 protests.
+Some regard the 2025–2026 Indonesian protests as part of a larger Asian Spring primarily led by the youth (primarily from Generation Z) and the student movement.
+Indonesian pro-democracy and youth protestors often pinpoint the origins of the protest wave to the 2025 Pati demonstrations as the "Start of the Revolution" and as the larger impetus that led to the August 2025 protests.
 Whilst, the use of the Straw Hat Pirates' Jolly Roger during mass protests first appeared during the time of the demonstrations.
+Causes of the protests include a state and regional budget cut law, House of Representatives (DPR) allowance hike, economic frustration, police brutality and general opposition to the current government of Prabowo Subianto.

-On 10 August 2025, the demonstrations had held similar reasoning being to raise the Rural and Urban Land and Building Tax (Pajak Bumi dan Bangunan Perdesaan dan Perkotaan, or PBB-P2) by up to 250%, the first increase in 14 years.
+On 10 August 2025, the demonstrations similarly criticized the Rural and Urban Land and Building Tax (Pajak Bumi dan Bangunan Perdesaan dan Perkotaan, or PBB-P2) by up to 250%, the first increase in 14 years.
 Local authorities argued this was a maximum cap and that many properties would see smaller hikes (some only 50%).
 However, residents feared the sharp tax rise would burden the community and protested that the policy was decided without sufficient public input.
 Public outcry later boiled when the regent of Pati challenged dissenters to protest which was widely viewed as provocative and insensitive, reinforcing perceptions of an arrogant leadership amidst pressure of the tax hike.
 Whilst largely a plural farmer protest, social media advocated by the youth had largely drawn support from both locally and from netizens across Indonesia.
-The protests itself was mainly led by youths, organizing and leading the protests, adopting One Piece monikers.
+The protest itself was mainly led by youths, organizing and leading the protests.
 Indonesian political observers and academics noted early that similar sentiments against unpopular fiscal policies and politician behavior could spread beyond the region.